 Some women have found the following to be helpful in managing their PTSD:

 - Mindful meditation

 - Setting (and enforcing) boundaries

 - Creative outlets like gardening, painting, music, or writing

-If you or a loved one has PTSD, it’s important that you seek out treatment to manage it.
+If you or a loved one has PTSD, it’s important that you seek out treatment to manage it and talk with a mental health professional.
 With the right therapy and work, you can move past the trauma you experienced so you can get back to living a healthy and rewarding life, free from the memories that may be haunting you today.
 Start by learning more with a self PTSD test.

 Reviewed On: November 19, 2021